Wild-harvested Mushrooms Certification

 Photo by Timothy Dykes on Unsplash

 Iowans who have not been certified to sell morel mushrooms for three or more years much recertify this year.
-Registration is open to out-of-state individuals that hunt and sell in Iowa, but keep in mind local certification may be required to sell in your home state.
+Registration is open to out-of-state individuals who hunt and sell in Iowa, but keep in mind local certification may be required to sell in your home state.

 IA Department of inspections and appeals rulings